-On the other hand in multi-class systems with finite capacity admission control may be useful even in the absence of holding costs, because in this case admitting a customer implies the possibility of a loss of profit from a future higher class customer. \cite{miller} considers a system with $n$ parallel and identical servers, no waiting room and $m$ customer classes, which contribute to the system, different fixed rewards.
-This model results in a threshold type optimal policy with a preferred class. \cite{lippross} analyze the optimal admission rule for a system with one server and no waiting room which receives offers from customers according to a joint service time and reward probability distribution. \cite{munoz} and \cite{ormeciburnetas2} also investigate properties of optimal admission policies for certain loss systems. \cite{munoz} develop an optimal static admission policy in an $M/G/c/c$ queueing system with $k$ customer classes with generally different service requirements and service rewards. \cite{ormeciburnetas2} examine the problem of dynamic admission control in a two class loss Markovian queueing system with different service rates and different fixed rewards for the two customer classes.
+On the other hand, in multi-class systems with finite capacity, admission control may be useful even in the absence of holding costs, because in this case admitting a customer implies the possibility of a loss of profit from a future higher class customer. \cite{miller} considers a system with $n$ parallel and identical servers, no waiting room and $m$ customer classes which contribute to the system different fixed rewards.
+This model results in a threshold-type optimal policy with a preferred class. \cite{lippross} analyze the optimal admission rule for a system with one server and no waiting room which receives offers from customers according to a joint service time and reward probability distribution. \cite{munoz} and \cite{ormeciburnetas2} also investigate properties of optimal admission policies for certain loss systems. \cite{munoz} develop an optimal static admission policy in an $M/G/c/c$ queueing system with $k$ customer classes with generally different service requirements and service rewards. \cite{ormeciburnetas2} examine the problem of dynamic admission control in a two class loss Markovian queueing system with different service rates and different fixed rewards for the two customer classes.

 The admission control problem has been also analyzed in queueing systems under heavy traffic.
-An often used approach In this framework the dynamic optimization is usually approximated by a diffusion control problem, following the approach of \cite{harrison1988}.
-Recent works in this area include \cite{ward_kumar2008} and \cite{kocaga_ward2010}, both analyzing admission control under customer abandonments. \cite{ward_kumar2008} analyze a $GI/G/1$ queue in the balanced heavy traffic regime, where the optimal control depends on the sample path of the diffusion and the resulting asymptotically admission control policy of threshold type depends on second moment data of the interarrival and service times. \cite{kocaga_ward2010} consider the long run average cost minimization problem of a multi-server system with a single arrival and a single server class in the Halfin-Whitt heavy traffic regime.
+In this framework, the dynamic optimization is usually approximated by a diffusion control problem, following the approach of \cite{harrison1988}.
+Recent works in this area include \cite{ward_kumar2008} and \cite{kocaga_ward2010}, both analyzing admission control under customer abandonments. \cite{ward_kumar2008} analyze a $GI/G/1$ queue in the conventional heavy traffic regime, where the optimal control depends on the sample path of the diffusion and the resulting asymptotically admission control policy of threshold type depends on second moment data of the interarrival and service times.
+On the other hand, \cite{kocaga_ward2010} consider the long run average cost minimization problem of a multi-server system with a single arrival and a single server class in the Halfin-Whitt heavy traffic regime.